skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.6** - Sped up processing for gathering character data, removing characters/items, added cleanup for guild tables when guild ID no longer exists, increased SQL timeout to 1 hr in the event of extremely large cleanup processes on slow drives & notice for more than 100k orphaned data items

 **0.0.2.5** - Cleaned up some code.
 If you're currently executing a task within the account manager section then trying to start other tasks will be likely ignored until the original task is complete.
+Fixed exception when Backup Configs folder does not exist

 **0.0.2.4** - This is a massive change, finishing up the logic for handling orphaned objects in the characters table.
 Each character has an ID, and this searches for objects without a matching character associated with them.
 This enables you can cleanup much of the character database, remove orphaned characters (characters in the datbase that don't have a existing account), delete accounts.
 This also handles logic if the character being deleted is a guild master and tries to find a highest-ranking non-orphaned guild member to replace them, or to remove the guild entry if there are no available members.
 This resolves a crash if that isn't handled when starting the world server as it checks on guilds.